 Sexual misconduct can occur despite all precautions.
 If you experience any sexual harassment or sexual misconduct, it is NOT your fault.
-The only person responsible for sexual harassment or sexual misconduct is the person who committed it.
+The only person responsible for sexual harassment or sexual misconduct is the person who perpetrates it.

 Be an active bystander:

 - Notice the situation and be aware of your surroundings.